DreamOfTheRedChamber/leetcode/README.md

     * Writing part could be finished after writing the code.
 Leave a placeholder // temporarily
 * after writing the code
   1. check the code by myself
-     1. review the entire code, check whether there are small non-logical problems (dead-loop, counters, typos, ...)
+     1. review the entire code, check whether there are unused variables, dead while loops, formatting issues, substring boundaries (start index, inclusive; end index, exclusive) , ...
      2. review the problem description, check whether there are unhandled problem assumptions
      3. use test cases to walk through logical branches of the code
-  2. talk about sections which could be improved, but was done in a certain way in an interview setting
+  2. talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
   3. tell interviewer I have finished the problem

 ### smells for refactoring and optimization <a id="bad-smells"></a>